"A picture is worth a thousand words, so a video is your personal library!"

 A:

-Council Bluffs Video Services has videotaped many weddings and we know the ins and outs of capturing such an important event.
-Unless your friend or "Uncle Bob" is a Hollywood producer, we can't emphasize enough what a huge difference there is between home video and a professionally-produced video.
-Your friend or relative may have the best intentions, but it's very unlikely that they have the equipment (professional cameras, wireless microphones, editing gear, etc.) that a professional has.
-It's a rare case if they have the know-how or experience to produce a great video.
-Also, do they have the ability to focus and be on top of all the especially important moments?
-To make great video, you must be meticulous in searching out the best angles and experienced enough to anticipate the best moments.
-Your wedding story is too important to leave to chance.
+Council Bluffs Video Services has videotaped many weddings and we know the ins and outs of capturing this important event.
+Unless your friend or "Uncle Bob" is a Hollywood producer, we can't emphasize enough what a huge difference there is between a home video and a professionally-produced video.
+Your friend or relative may have the best intentions, but it's very unlikely that they have the equipment that a professional has.
+It's a rare case if they have the know-how or experience to produce a video you will want to watch again and again.
+Also, do they have the ability to focus on the task at hand and be on top of all the especially important moments?
+To make great video, you must be meticulous in searching out the best angles (yes, more than one) and experienced enough to anticipate the best moments to capture.
+We believe your wedding video is too important to leave to chance.

 A:

 Council Bluffs Video Services is a family business and we do all of the shooting and editing ourselves.
-Each videographer has their own personality and style, just like photographers, and this largely influences how your video will look and feel, but the most important step to a great video is the recording, both what's recorded and how it's covered.
+Each videographer has their own personality and style, just like photographers, and this largely influences how your video will look and feel, but the most important step to a great video is the recording (video AND audio), both what's recorded and how it's covered.
 We are creative, unobtrusive and specialize at wedding documentation.
-You are encouraged to meet us before making any decisions and review previous works, some of which is on our samples page.
-We will work closely with you in the planning, production and post production process of your video.
+You are encouraged to meet us before making any decisions and review previous works, some of which are on our samples page.
+We will work closely with you in the planning, production, and post production processes of your video.

 Q: What kind of equipment do you use?